Pokoyokjk/TFG_Gloria/docs/3_api_documentation.rst

   - Retrieving information about a specific experiment can be done in two ways:

-    - **Note:** Any of the following alternatives can be used to specify the experiment, both in as a query parameter or as JSON body.
+    - **Note:** Any of the following alternatives can be used to specify the experiment in query parameters.

     - Option 1: